-Join RIAN SKYE G LEWIN for an in-depth discussion in this video Using Track Stacks, part of Mixing and Mastering with Logic Pro X.
+Join Skye Lewin for an in-depth discussion in this video Using Track Stacks, part of Logic Pro X: Mixing and Mastering.

 Track stacks are a really powerful and useful feature.
 In this video, we're going to take a look at a couple of ways that we can use them to streamline our mixing workflow.
 The first type of track stack is a folder stack.
 These are great for when you have a ton of tracks that you want to keep organized in your project.
 You can place any kind of track, whether it be audio, instrument, MIDI, aux tracks, and even the other type of track stack that we'll talk about in a minute, inside a folder stack.
 With folder stacks, a main track can hold a bunch of subtracks within it.

 Let's make a folder stack.
 First, I'm going to select all the drum tracks in the project.
 I'm going to scroll down, click on the first of the tracks, hold Shift, and click on the last.
 And then, right-click on one of the tracks and choose Create Track Stack.
 You can also use the default key command Shift+Cmd+D. To create a folder stack, check Folder Stack, and to creating a summing stack, check Summing Stack, which we'll look at in a minute.
 You can click here for details about the different types of stacks available.

 Then just click Create.
 We now have a new folder track with all of our drum tracks tucked neatly inside of it.
 We can double-click to rename this track stack just like we could if it were an audio track.
 I'm going to call it Drums.
 With folder stacks, the stack master channel strip lets you control multiple tracks together, but leaves the audio routing of the individual tracks alone.
 We can mute and solo the folder track, and even change its volume level.
 The main track here displays a conglomerate overview of all the tracks contained within the folder.